askxionghu/ListViewOrderAndSwipe/README.md

 The swipe-to-delete function mimics the functionality in Google's Gmail app.
 In the Gmail app, when you swipe an item in the list of emails in your inbox, the item is not immediately deleted.
 Instead, a view appears beneath the view that was swiped away and this view contains a label at the far left that reads "Deleted" and on the far right is an "Undo" button.
 While the item is deleted at this point, you do have the opportunity to undo the deletion either by tapping on the Undo button or swiping the item again to restore it to its previous state.
 This same functionality is incorporated into this app.

 To reorder items, a "Move" icon is show on the far right of each item.
 It looks like a hamburger icon, that is typically shown in the upper left corner of many Android apps.
-The Google News app uses this same icon on the activity where you can reorder your topics.
+The Google News app uses this same icon on the activity where you can reorder your news topics.
 To reorder a list item, just press down on the icon and drag the row to the new location.

 When you swipe an item to delete it, the bottom view (where the Undo button is shown) remains visible either until you delete another item, tap on another item, scroll the list, or press the Undo button.